ham3da/hacklog-remote-attachment/README.md

 ## Installation

-1. Upload the whole fold `hacklog-remote-attachment` to the `/wp-content/plugins/` directory
+1. Upload the `hacklog-remote-attachment` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin via `Settings` -> `Hacklog Remote Attachment` menu and it's OK now,you can upload attachments(iamges,videos,audio,etc.) to the remote FTP server.
 4. If your have moved all your local server files to remote server,then you can `UPDATE THE DATABASE` so that all your attachments URLs will be OK.